elastic/ecs/generated/README.md

   be useful to community Beats maintainers.

 * [csv/fields.csv](csv/fields.csv): A csv file you can use to import ECS field definitions in a **spreadsheet**.
-GitHub's csv rendering also lets you filter the fields, too.
+GitHub's csv rendering lets you filter the fields, too.

 * [ecs/\*.yml](ecs/): These are the files to use when you need to **consume ECS